Some years ago, I had the good fortune to come across a bit of research, from a Swedish University, on Recliner Chairs and back health.

 The coins and your back have a stress point, when there is an incline and intense pressure from repeatedly sitting on an incline, where the coin edge/vertebrae touch, causes back pain!

 In my experience recliner chairs are often sold for their comfort value and health, aka ‘bad back’, reasons.
 The inclined stacking of the vertebrae causes damage to the long-term health of your back the recent research, I know of, suggests.

-People with back pain often buy Recliner Chairs and find them very comfortable, but the long-term effect of this sitting position is a worse back that is lethargic from lack of passive exercise.
-Please consider this when you are out looking for a suitable chair for your Grandfather or Mothers and Fathers comfort needs.
+People with back pain often buy recliner chairs and find them very comfortable, but the long-term effect of this sitting position is a worse back that is weaker because of lack of passive exercise from sitting more upright.